nopnop2002/esp-idf-ftpClient/README.md

 Note:
 The connection when using SDSPI, SDMMC, and External SPI flash Memory will be described later.

+Note:
+LITTLEFS requires ESP-IDF V5.2 or later.

 ## Partition table
 Use ```partitions_example_spiffs.csv``` when you select SPIFFS file system on Builtin SPI Flash Menory.
 Use ```partitions_example_fatfs.csv``` when you select FAT file system on Builtin SPI Flash Menory.
 Use ```partitions_example_littlefs.csv``` when you select LITTLEFS file system on Builtin SPI Flash Menory.

+__If you need more storage space on Builtin SPI Flash Menory, you need to modify partitions_example.csv.__

 ## Wifi Setting